SkyflowFoundry/migration_scripts/README.md

 ### Vault Schema + Governance Migration

-Use this script to create a vault with the source vault schema and to migrate Governance resources of the source vault to the newly created target vault.
+Use this script to create a vault with the source vault schema and to migrate vault roles and policy resources of the source vault to the newly created target vault.

 ##### Parameters:
 - **`source_vault_id`**: Source Vault ID.